Power BI Premium - what is it?

 Premium capacity nodes

 Power BI Premium is available in node configurations with different v-core capacities.
-For more information about specific SKU offereings and cost, see Power BI pricing.
+For more information about specific SKU offerings and cost, see Power BI pricing.
 A cost calculator is also available.
 For information regarding embedded analytics capacity planning, see Planning a Power BI Enterprise Deployment whitepaper.

-- P nodes can be used for embedded or service deployments
+- P nodes can be used for embedded or service deployments.

 Links in this table only operate properly for users who are Office 365 global admins - others receive a 404 error.